 If you are already delivering your content via digital TV, sharing closed-captioned content with Dacast couldn’t be easier.
 This is just one of the many ways we are working to provide professional features to our broadcasters.

 Hopefully, this article has introduced you to the world of closed captions.
 Captioning your content can be a legal necessity, but can also be a major boon for your content.

 Are you looking for a live streaming video provider with support for CEA-608 (Line 21) and CEA-708 captions?
 One great option is Dacast.
-We offer streaming via the Akamai CDN, the largest in the world.
+We offer streaming via top tier CDNs, some of the largest in the world.
 Our live streaming platform also includes a wide range of other professional/OTT features, such as ad-insertion and real-time analytics—all at competitive prices.

 Want to give the Dacast live streaming video provider a try?
 Sign up now for a 30-day free trial, no credit card required!